 Long before Regina had gained its status as a city, the cultural arts were beginning to flourish.
-As good fortune would have it many of Regina’s early settlers, including members of the North West Mounted Police, were talented musicians and vocalists.
+As good fortune would have it, many of Regina’s early settlers, including members of the North West Mounted Police, were talented musicians and vocalists.
 However, that talent needed the stimulation provided by Scottish immigrant Franklin L. Laubach.
-One can only wonder what would have happened had Laubach's original plans to be a farmer not fallen through.

 The period between 1959 and 1981 was that of steady growth for the orchestra.
 This was due to several significant changes during that time.
 The first was to the status of the Regina College to that of University.
-The University expanded its Music Department and hired first rate musicians as instructors.
+The University expanded its Music Department and hired first-rate musicians as instructors.
 This allowed the orchestra to start building its professional group.
-As well, public funding increased during the late 1960's to the early 1980's and the orchestra’s home moved to the Centre of the Arts (now Conexus Arts Centre) in 1970, which allowed the audience to grow from 750 people per concert to over 2,000.
+As well, public funding increased during the late 1960s to the early 1980s and the orchestra’s home moved to the Saskatchewan Centre of the Arts (now Conexus Arts Centre) in 1970, which allowed the audience to grow from 750 people per concert to over 2,000.

-Today the Regina Symphony Orchestra is a full scale, fully professional orchestra that, in a 39 week season, presents a pre-season outdoor concert, 8 Masterworks concerts, 5 Pops concerts, 2 family-oriented concerts, 6 double chamber concerts, and occasional special concerts including perennial favourite Handel’s Messiah.
-As well, the core members (RSO Chamber Players) put on dozens of school concerts each season; ‘run out' concerts in South Saskatchewan communities; and free concerts in venues throughout the city of Regina.
+Today the Regina Symphony Orchestra (RSO) is a full scale, fully professional orchestra that, in a 39 week season, presents a pre-season outdoor concert, eight Masterworks concerts, five Pops concerts, two kids concerts, six double chamber music concerts, and occasional special concerts including perennial favourite Handel’s Messiah.
+As well, the Regina Symphony Chamber Players put on dozens of school concerts each season; present concerts in South Saskatchewan communities; and offer free concerts in venues throughout the City of Regina.
 They also take part in educational activities aimed at students and First Nations youth.

-The Regina Symphony Orchestra plays an important role in the cultural fabric of Southern Saskatchewan.
-By continuing to strive for excellence in performance and by remaining relevant to its audiences, the orchestra will continue to grow and to enrich life in Southern Saskatchewan.
-The RSO organization will persist through the dedication, and determination provided by the RSO Executive Director, Music Director, Board of Governors, and Musicians.
-With the support of the orchestra’s audiences, sponsors, government and corporate partners the Regina Symphony Orchestra will be performing long into the future.
+The RSO plays an important role in the cultural fabric of southern Saskatchewan.
+By continuing to strive for excellence in performance and by remaining relevant to its audiences, the orchestra will continue to grow and to enrich life in southern Saskatchewan.
+The RSO organization will persist through the dedication, and determination provided by the RSO Music Director, Executive Director, Board of Governors, Musicians and Administration Staff.
+With the support of the orchestra’s audiences, sponsors, government and corporate partners the RSO will be performing long into the future.